-- 1. The Sergeant at Arms shall: - (a) Attend the Senate during its sittings, and execute its commands and all process issued by its authority. - (b) Keep the secrets of the Senate. - (c) Superintend the upkeep of the Senate's Chamber, private lounge and meeting rooms for committees. - 2.
-The Sergeant at Arms is responsible to the Majority Leader.
+The Sergeant at Arms shall:

+- 1. Attend the Senate during its sittings, and execute its commands and all process issued by its authority. - 2.
+Keep the secrets of the Senate. - 3.
+Superintend the upkeep of the Senate's Chamber, private lounge and meeting rooms for committees.